"If all the sky were paper And all the seas were ink, We'd have a lot to read and write But nowt to eat or drink."

-She has also written the World Fantasy Award winning Tooth and Claw, (Tor November 2003, mass market paperback November 2004), a sentimental Victorian novel about dragons who eat each other.
+She has also written the World Fantasy Award winning Tooth and Claw, (Tor November 2003) a sentimental Victorian novel about dragons who eat each other.
 It is available in Chinese, Japanese, German, Czech and Spanish and has been reprinted by Tor in an Orb trade paperback edition.

 Her earlier works are The Prize in the Game (Tor 2002, paperback April 2004) and the diptych The King's Peace (Tor 2000) and The King's Name (Tor 2001).
-These two are also available from Penguin Australia, and in German and Dutch.
+These two are also available in German and Dutch.

 She won the John W. Campbell Award for best new writer in 2002.